On the quantum chromatic number of Hamming and generalized Hadamard graphs: Preliminaries

+We first recall some standard graph parameters.
 Given two graphs $G$ and $H$, a \emph{homomorphism} from $G$ to $H$ is a map $\phi : V(G) \to V(H)$ such that if $u$ and $v$ are adjacent in $G$, then $\phi(u)$ and $\phi(v)$ are adjacent in $H$.
 The chromatic number of $G$, denoted by $\chi(G)$, is the minimum positive integer $r$ such that there exists a homomorphism from $G$ to the complete graph on $r$ vertices.
-The clique number of $G$, denoted by $\omega(G)$, is the maximum positive integer $r$ such that there exists a homomorphism from the complete graph on $r$ vertices to $G$.
+The clique number of $G$, denoted by $\varOmega(G)$, is the maximum positive integer $r$ such that there exists a homomorphism from the complete graph on $r$ vertices to $G$.
 The independence number of $G$, denoted by $\alpha(G)$, is the maximum size of an independent set in $G$ and is equal to the clique number of the complement of $G$.
-Observe that $\chi(G)\alpha(G) \geq |V(G)|$.
+It is noteworthy that $\chi(G)\alpha(G) \geq |V(G)|$.